runtimeverification/k/k-distribution/k-tutorial/1_basic/11_casts/README.md

 At runtime, this expression will not actually exist; it is merely an annotation to the compiler describing the sort of the term inside the cast.
 It is telling the compiler that the term inside the cast must be of sort `Exp`.
-For example, if I had the following grammar:
+For example, if we had the following grammar:

 ```k
 module LESSON-11-A